 Introducing EMERGE:

 EMERGE was born in Geneva during a workshop at the Brocher Foundation, entitled Research with Human Stem Cell-Based Embryo Models: Defining Ethical Boundaries, where a group of scholars from diverse disciplines—including bioethics, law, and developmental biology—came together to explore the questions emerging from this rapidly evolving area of research.
+The organizers of this initial workshop are indicated with an asterix (*) below.

 SCBEMs offer unprecedented opportunities to deepen our understanding of early human development.
 At the same time, they challenge existing ethical frameworks, regulatory boundaries, and public expectations about what it means to study and model human life.
 EMERGE aims to serve as a space where these tensions can be examined constructively and collaboratively.